You’re currently reading Chapter 5 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 So just send the 2-3 that speak to them, and save the others for an in person conversation.
 Remember, they will most likely only glance at your work for a few seconds.
 Catch their attention fast and in a succinct way.

-Once you’re in an interview, gauge their interest and the questions they ask to determine what else to show from your past work.
+Once you’re in an interview or talking to a potential client, gauge their interest and the questions they ask to determine what else to show from your past work.

-If something is totally irrelevant (ie footwear for a denim interview), pull it from your book before you go.
+If something is totally irrelevant (ie footwear for a denim interview), pull it from your book.
 No need to bring stuff that’s really off par…but better to be prepared with a few extra projects in your “back pocket” that you can speak to…even if they aren’t a 100% match.

-You may have done a collection of missy woven tops for missy, and are now on an interview for missy active.
+You may have done a collection of missy woven tops, and now have an opportunity for missy active.
 Your woven missy tops will show you know the market, even though it’s a different category.

 What kind of work should you include in your fashion portfolio?
 Research, ideation, sketchbook, technical, etc?

-In my Successful Fashion Freelancer coaching program, I talk about the idea of The Process Portfolio.
+In my Freelance Accelerator: from Surviving to Thriving program, I talk about the idea of The Process Portfolio.

 Simply put, it means that your portfolio should show the process you go through as a fashion designer.